 • Seasonings: Including chicken powder, salt, sugar, black pepper powder, and cooking oil to complete the flavor profile.

-The simplest dipping sauce for spring rolls is store-bought sweet chili sauce.
+The simplest dipping sauce for spring rolls is sweet chili sauce.

 If you’re truly seeking an authentic Vietnamese taste, I recommend you to take a little extra time to prepare my Northern-style dipping fish sauce.
 This versatile dipping sauce pairs perfectly with several signature Hanoi dishes.